 I've been on a personal/professional development reading kick recently and I just finished reading The Score Takes Care of Itself: My Philosophy of Leadership.
 Co-written by Bill Walsh and Steven Jamison, it's an interesting combination of football field-meets-boardroom.
 To be sure, there are many parallels between coaching a winning football team and a winning business … Continue reading Lessons from Bill Walsh

 "The only reason for being a professional writer is that you can’t help it." ~Leo Rosten

 After reading the article that inspired this post on what it takes to be a writer, I was reminded of something I read several years ago on the most important predictor of success.
 You might think the secret to being successful is talent or intelligence.
 Or maybe it's having a jumpstart with a good education … Continue reading The Secret Ingredient to Success

+Perversity of Spirit Talent is the least important thing about a writer, compared to a love of books, which must be deep and abiding.
 The only thing a writer really needs is perversity of spirit, the emotional equivalent of a cartoon character's bouncy springiness, so that after being run over or blown up—or, in the … Continue reading Perversity of Spirit